YonuNautilus/LoreViewer/LoreViewerUnitTests/v0.5/TestData/NegativeTestData/MissingCollection.md

 This section is defined on the parent node type Simple Node, but is not required

-## Required Section

-This section IS required

-## Optional Nested Node {Simple Node}

-This nested node is NOT required.

-### Simple Section

-This section is defined on the parent node type Simple Node, but is not required

 ## Parent Of Required Nested Node {SimpleTypeWithRequiredNode}

-This node is not required directly, but its child is (WHICH IS MISSING in this test)
+This node is not required directly, but its child is

-## Required Collection

-### Simple Node
+### Required Grandchild {Simple Node}

+This node IS required.